liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googlemock/docs/cheat_sheet.md

 The typical work flow is:

-1. Import the gMock names you need to use.
+1. Import the gMock m_names you need to use.
 All gMock symbols are in the `testing` namespace unless they are macros or otherwise noted.
 2. Create the mock objects.
 3. Optionally, set the default actions of the mock objects.